WICG/turtledove/FLEDGE.md

 ```

  * `type`: Required.
 Indicates whether this event should be counted as a "view" or a "click".
 The browser will verify that the type of event being registered matches the type for which this request is eligible - "view" or "click" - and discard events for which this request is not eligible.
  * `eligible-origins`: Optional.
-Conveys one or more origins for which this event should be included in the computed view and click counts that will be provided to UDFs in Protected Audience auctions.
+Conveys one or more interest group owner origins for which this event should be included in the computed view and click counts that will be provided to their `generateBid()` invocations in Protected Audience auctions.
 If omitted or blank, this event will **only** be included in the counts available to the origin that returned that `Ad-Auction-Register-Event`.

 The "providing origin" is the origin from which the `Ad-Auction-Register-Event` header was received.
 The browser will only record view and click events for the providing origin if its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) is attested for Protected Audience API.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).
 Similarly, the browser will only retain eligible origins whose site (scheme, eTLD+1) is attested for Protected Audience API.